How having a side hustle may affect my insurance needs?

 It's become more common for people to have a side hustle.
-Those who need extra cash can add to their primary income by becoming a rideshare driver or bike delivery-person.
+Those who need extra cash may add to their primary income by becoming a rideshare driver or bike delivery-person.
 Others make a full-time living by freelancing.

 Drive for Uber or Lyft?
 Pedal around town delivering packages for Amazon?
 Freelance for jobs on TaskRabbit?
 Take some time to consider all your sources of income when deciding how much life insurance you need.
-Also, think about what coverage you might need to protect your car or your computer.
+Also, think about what coverage you might need to help protect your car or your computer.

 Multiple incomes = increased insurance considerations

-While freelancers may have different motivations, most are interested in making more money to support themselves or a family.
+While freelancers may have different motivations, most are interested in making more money to support themselves or a family2.
 In any case, if you have a side hustle, it helps to understand your insurance needs.